tadhgboyle/tab/README.md

     - Serialize so if it gets returned they get the discount back

 ## Issues/Bugs:
-- When an error happens on order screen, it returns back with selection, but when you unselect a box it all gets NaN
+- (Intermittent) When an error happens on order screen, it returns back with selection, but when you unselect a box it all gets NaN
 - Dont import classes in views, use controllers to return views instead.

 ## Contributors:
-- nuKeMan4
+- @nUKEmAN4
 - Locus